 1. In order to collect information about the reporting institutions’ concentration of funding by counterparty in template C 67.00, institutions shall apply the instructions contained in this Section.

-2. Institutions shall report the top ten largest counterparties or groups of connected clients as defined in Article 4(1), point (39), of Regulation (EU) No 575/2013, where the funding obtained from each counterparty or group of connected clients exceeds a threshold of 1 % of total liabilities in rows 020 to 110 of Section 1 of the template.
+2. Institutions shall report the top ten largest counterparties or groups of connected clients as defined in Article 4(1), point (39), of Regulation (EU) No 575/2013,.
 The counterparty reported in item 1.01 shall be the largest amount of funding received from one counterparty or group of connected clients, Item 1.02 shall be the second largest amount of funding received from one counterparty or group of connected clients, and similarly with the remaining items.

 3. Where a counterparty belongs to several groups of connected clients, it shall be reported only once in the group with the highest amount of funding.

+3a For intra-group funding or funding obtained from a member of the same IPS, the related funding shall be reported at the level of each entity providing the funding instead of being grouped at the level of the relevant group of connected clients.

-4. Institutions shall report the total of all other remaining funding in Section 2
+4. Institutions shall report the total of all other remaining funding in Section 2 row 0120

-5. The sum of Section 1 (Top ten Counterparties) and Section 2 (All other funding) shall equal an institution’s total funding as per its balance sheet reported under the financial reporting framework (FINREP - representing financial liabilities adjusted for the exclusion of derivatives and short positions, in line with point2 from Section 1.1) for those reporting periods in which both reports are available (e.g. Finrep Q1 and C 67.00 March/Q1).

-6. []For each counterparty, institutions shall report all of the columns 0010 to 0080.
+5. [empty]

+6. [Empty] .

 7. Where funding is obtained in more than one product type, the type reported shall be the product in which the largest proportion of funding was obtained.
-Identification of the underlying holder of securities may be undertaken on a best efforts basis.
+Identification of the underlying holder of securities may be undertaken on a best effort basis.
 Where an institution has information concerning the holder of securities by virtue of its role as the custodian bank, it shall consider that amount for reporting the concentration of counterparties.
-Where there is no information available on the holder of the securities, the corresponding amount does not have to be reported.
+Where there is no information available on the holder of the securities, the corresponding amount does not have to be reported in rows 0010-0110 but shall be reflected in the total of all other remaining funding in row 0120.

+7a.
+In the cases where the group of connected clients does not have a parent, the counterparty that shall be reported shall be the individual entity, which is considered by the institution as the most significant within the group of connected clients, and its sector and residence should be used to fill in the template.
+In any other case, it shall correspond to the individual counterparty or the parent company.

 8. Instructions concerning specific columns: